keya-dialog/jsalt-dialogue-lab/README.md

 **Please, insert the answers into the results in the table above for results with different decoding strategies.**

-## ✅︎ What next?
-Fix known TODOs ✅︎
+## ✅︎ Bored?
+Improve the code! ✅︎
 - Add the possibility to add "instruction" prompt before dialogue history🍇🍇🍇
 - Implement Evaluation callback to evaluate regularly during training.🍇🍇🍇
 - Train from scratch using `full_finetune` and [reinitilizing the weights](https://github.com/J4VORSKY/JSALT2023-MT-lab/blob/main/solutions/task_6.py#L26) with reasonable hyperparameters.🍇🍇🍇🍇
 - Clean the code 🍇

-## 💡What next?
-Experiments?Research Ideas?💡
+## 💡 Up for a challenge?
+What is the minimal experiment to add?💡
+__Below is a conversation starter list related to the lab.
+Take it with a grain of salt.__

-- Evaluate Encoder-Decoder models, e.g. Flan-T5.
+- Evaluate Encoder-Decoder models, e.g., Flan-T5.
 Which architecture is better?
-There is a lot of [confusion](https://twitter.com/ShayneRedford/status/1668720485285199872?t=f3I3FS2VZ9Woq7GuyOeosg&s=19). 🤷
+[Up for debate/experiments.](https://twitter.com/ShayneRedford/status/1668720485285199872?t=f3I3FS2VZ9Woq7GuyOeosg&s=19). 🤷
 - How would you use the embeddings for evaluation?
 - Do you use conversational models?
 How would you like to evaluate them?
+- What should be the first experiment for multimodal setup with audio/speech and text?
-- Can you recommend us some spoken task-oriented datasets?
+- Can you recommend some spoken task-oriented datasets?
 We know about:
     - [Let's go](https://github.com/DialRC/LetsGoDataset)
     - [SpokenWOZ](https://spokenwoz.github.io/SpokenWOZ-github.io/)
     - [Ryan speech](http://mohammadmahoor.com/ryanspeech-request-form/)